programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

     plt.plot(distances)
 ```

-The last function `progressiveFeatureSelection()` implements a basic algorithm to select features from our dataset based on the silhouette score and k-means clustering.
-The algorithm first looks for a single feature with the best silhouette score when using k-means clustering.
-Afterward, the algorithm trains a k-means instance for each combination of the initially chosen feature and one of the remaining features.
+The last function `progressiveFeatureSelection()` implements a basic algorithm to select features from our dataset based on the silhouette score and *k*-means clustering.
+The algorithm first identifies a single feature with the best silhouette score when using *k*-means clustering.
+Afterward, the algorithm trains a *k*-means instance for each combination of the initially chosen feature and one of the remaining features.
 Next, it selects the two-feature combination with the best silhouette score.
 The algorithm uses this newly discovered pair of features to find the optimal combination of these two features with one of the remaining features, and so on.
 The algorithm continues until it has discovered the optimal combination of n features (where n is the value of the `max_features` parameter).

 The algorithm is inspired by [this discussion on stackexchange.com](https://datascience.stackexchange.com/questions/67040/how-to-do-feature-selection-for-clustering-and-implement-it-in-python).
 Yet, don't worry too much about this implementation; there are better solutions for feature selection algorithms out there, as shown in [in Manoranjan Dash and Huan Liu's paper 'Feature Selection for Clustering'](http://www.public.asu.edu/~huanliu/papers/pakdd00clu.pdf) and [Salem Alelyani, Jiliang Tang, and Huan Liu's 'Feature Selection for Clustering: A Review'](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.295.8115&rep=rep1&type=pdf).
 However, most of the potential algorithms for feature selection in an unsupervised context are not implemented in scikit-learn, which is why I have decided to implement one myself, albeit basic.